rambombeos/ride-manager-be/README.md

 ## Overview
 This repository contains the backend application for the RAMBS Ride Manager, a comprehensive ride management system.
 The backend is built using Django and Django REST Framework, providing a robust and scalable API for ride management operations.

+## API Documentation
+For detailed API documentation, please refer to the [API List](README.API_LIST.md).

+## Getting Started
+Instructions for setting up and running the backend application can be found in the [Installation Guide](README.INSTALLATION.md).

+## Commands
+For information on available management commands, please refer to the [Commands Documentation](README.COMMANDS.md).

 ## Technologies
 - Django
 - Django REST Framework